Date of publication – DeadlineDate of publication – Deadline02/08/2021 – 10/08/2021

 Conduction of desk/field study of strategic documents at national, regional and local levels against DRR aspects in the context of decentralization.

-Legal Analyst will conduct a study/audit of the strategic framework and documents available at national, regional and local levels (incl. regulations, strategies, programs, action plans etc.) to support frontline hromadas in taking on new responsibilities, incl. in Disaster Risk Management, under decentralization reform.
+Analytical Assistant will support Legal Analyst in implementation of a study/audit focused on the strategic framework and documents available at national, regional and local levels (incl. regulations, strategies, programs, action plans etc.) to support frontline hromadas in taking on new responsibilities, incl. in Disaster Risk Management, under decentralization reform.

 The research methodology should be developed based on Sendai Framework priorities and will take into consideration the outcomes of the current 3P ECHO award.
 Special attention will be paid to linkages between different sectoral documents, as well as application of risk-oriented approach at all levels.
 Findings of the study will be shared to Consortium partners and members during the Multi-stakeholder DDR Platform meetings and will be linked to the activities implemented by ACTED and Red Cross (i.e. community-based DRM methodologies) whenever possible throughout the project implementation.
 Recommendations on how to improve programs and strategies for different sectors (specifically targeting the healthcare sector) should be elaborated.
 Proposals and suggestions regarding operationalization of action plans for these strategies and programs will be developed to ensure they both reflect and use DRR language/methodologies.
 During the studies, and to support local community resilience, attention may also be paid to inclusion of Family Emergency Plans (developed by Red Cross) into school programs and curricula and recommendations for local/raion authorities on the procedure of such inclusion may be elaborated (e.g. how this innovation might be formalised and implemented in educational process at schools).
 Similar recommendations might also be developed on the inclusion of Community Emergency Plans’ methodologies (developed by Red Cross) into Civil Protection strategic framework at raion/ local level.